victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 ## Method

 The default HTTP method for sending payloads is `GET`.
-The payload data is encoded in the URI's query string.

-By default, the webhook payload contains only enough information for the webhook receiver to know that something changed and that it should contact the webhook sender for details.

-As a matter of good practice, the webhook payload data should always be regarded with some distrust.
-Always fetch the actual status and sensitive information from the webhook sender's API.

-Only few webhook payloads contain extra information encoded in the request body (like the subject of an e-mail).
-This information is only sent when the webhook is configured to use a non-`GET` request like `PUT`.
+Information is primarily encoded in the query string of the URI.
+In very few cases, a webhook payload contains additional information encoded in the request body (like the subject of an e-mail).
+To receive such information please read [Request body](#request-body).

 ## URI